2020-21 High School Wrestling Rules Changes Address Weigh-In Procedures, Hair-Length Restrictions

 A major aid in preventing the spread of communicable disease is to properly clean all wrestling mats and wrestling equipment.
-Cleaning wrestling mats prior to each use is highly recommended.
-An effective disinfectant is 10 percent bleach (mix one part household bleach to nine parts water).
+Mats in the wrestling room should be regularly maintained.
+They should always be inspected, cleaned and dry before storing.
+Clean and disinfect all hard, non-porous gear and surfaces such as wall mats, floor surfaces.
+Cleaning wrestling mats two or three hours prior to each use is highly recommended.
+An effective disinfectant is 10% bleach (mix 1 part household bleach to 10 parts water).
 There is no advantage of using a stronger chlorine bleach and water solution than what is recommended above.
 Commercial disinfectant products are also available.
-Be sure that any product used states that it is effective against viruses, fungi and bacteria.
-Typically, the label will state the cleaner is bactericidal, fungicidal and virucidal.
+Be sure that any product used states that it is effective against viruses, fungi, and bacteria.
+Typically, the label will state the cleaner is bactericidal, fungicidal and viricidal.
 Please follow the directions on the label closely for the best effectiveness.
 When cleaning wrestling mats, it is recommended to walk backwards while mopping in an effort to minimize contamination from the shoes.

 Likewise, it is imperative to clean all wrestling equipment and clothing daily.
 All workout gear should be cleaned after each practice.
 This includes towels, clothing, headgear, shoes, knee pads and any bags used to transport this equipment.
 In addition to cleaning wrestling equipment and wrestling mats properly, a few basic steps must be taken by all involved in the sport in order to minimize the risk of spreading communicable diseases.
 Communicable diseases are preventable.
 Following these steps will decrease the risk that these communicable diseases will be spread among the athletes in the wrestling room and/or during competition.